 The former Holland America Line headquarters, where thousands once departed for a new life in America.
 Today, it’s a landmark hotel in Rotterdam’s dynamic Kop van Zuid district.

-A modern, arch-shaped building with a glass facade, surrounded by trees and people gathering in the plaza.
+Market Hall in Rotterdam: Modern architecture with a curved glass front, surrounded by trees and people enjoying the outdoors.

 Rotterdam’s Markthal: A food market, residential complex, and architectural icon in one.
 Inside, a massive mural known as the ‘Horn of Plenty’ towers over the bustling stalls.